 There is convincing evidence that vegetarians have lower rates of coronary heart disease, largely explained by low LDL cholesterol, probable lower rates of hypertension and diabetes mellitus, and lower prevalence of obesity.
 Overall, their cancer rates appear to be moderately lower than others living in the same communities, and life expectancy appears to be greater.
 (4)

-A number of studies, when taken together, produced compelling evidence that most vegetarian diets were not only nutritionally adequate but also associated with lower risks of certain chronic diseases when compared with effects of a more typical Western diet.
+A number of studies, when taken together, produced compelling evidence that most vegetarian diets were not only nutritionally adequate but also associated with lower risks of certain chronic diseases when compared with the effects of a more typical Western diet.
 (4)

 The research seems very consistent in concluding that vegetarian diets are perfectly healthy from a nutritional perspective, but what about strength?